Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Mech Techie.md

 Effect: This Mech has to be built underground.
 When it emerges it destroys anything above it.

-Requirement: Built underground, Only one can exist.[br]‌
+Requirement: Built underground, Only one can exist.[br]â€Œ

 ---